Our products

 Portuguese-style cod with cream

-A richer variation involves adding cream to the potatoes before baking, creating a dauphinois-like effect.
+A richer variant where cream (heavy cream) is added to the potatoes before baking, creating a dauphinois-like effect.
 Decadent and delicious.

-The other great Portuguese recipe: shredded cod with thin shoestring potatoes and scrambled egg.
+The other great Portuguese recipe: shredded cod with thin straw potatoes and scrambled eggs.
 A completely different but equally iconic dish.
-It requires cod flakes .
+Requires shredded cod.

-If you don't have an oven, you can make a pan version: fry the potatoes, brown the cod separately, and then combine everything in the pan with the caramelized onions, olives, and egg.
-It's quicker, but it doesn't have the same oven-baked flavor.
+If you don't have an oven, you can make a stovetop version: fry the sliced potatoes, brown the cod separately, and assemble everything in the pan with the confit onion, olives, and egg.
+It's faster but doesn't have the same oven-baked flavor.

-Portuguese-style cod is a complete dish in itself (protein + carbohydrate + vegetables), but it combines well with:
+Portuguese-style cod is a complete dish in itself (protein + carbohydrate + vegetable), but it pairs well with:

-• Green salad: lettuce, arugula or lamb's lettuce with a dressing of red wine vinegar and olive oil.
+• Green salad: lettuce, arugula, or lamb's lettuce with a red wine vinegar and olive oil dressing.

-• Roasted peppers: oven-roasted red peppers go wonderfully on the side.
+• Roasted peppers: oven-roasted red peppers go wonderfully alongside.

-• White wine: an Alvarinho (Portuguese Albariño) or a fresh Verdejo.
+• White wine: a fresh Alvarinho (Portuguese Albariño) or Verdejo.

 • Bread: for dipping in the oil and juices from the tray.